Keep in Touch

 This project promotes sustainable energy production, helping reduce the emission of greenhouse gases and slowing global warming.

 Pitas Laut is a traditional fishing village, home to 117 people of the seafaring Suluk people.
 The Suluk are a minority indigenous group in Sabah, often discriminated against.
 Community members earn very modest incomes through artisanal fishing and as contract laborers in other regions.
-Their livelihoods have been reduced by big commercial vessels, which come into their traditional fishing areas, catching indiscriminately and using illegal gear that harms endangered species, including marine turtles, Irrawaddy dolphins, and bull sharks.
+Big commercial vessels that come into their traditional fishing areas have reduced their livelihoods.
+The big boats fish indiscriminately and use illegal gear that harms endangered species, including marine turtles, Irrawaddy dolphins, and bull sharks.
 The community is remote, off-grid, and unelectrified.
 Those who can afford it spend significant portions of their income on diesel generators for household electricity.

 On their own, a group of village women who gather clams on a local beach began to protect turtle nests there.
-This 45-acre, three-kilometer-long stretch of beach is a nesting area for endangered green and hawksbill sea turtles as well as critically endangered painted terrapins.
+Endangered green and hawksbill sea turtles, as well as critically endangered painted terrapins, nest on the three-kilometer-long stretch of beach.
 The women move the eggs to shaded spots and protect them—from monitor lizards, for example–until they hatch.
 They also discuss turtle conservation with people in neighboring villages, who sometimes collect eggs.

 The village has temporarily zoned the turtle nesting areas as a community-based conservation area.
-They plan to limit clam harvesting there during three to six months each year, so populations depleted by overharvesting can recover.
+They plan to limit clam harvesting there as well, so populations depleted by overharvesting can recover.

 Seacology is co-funding a solar mini-grid system, developed by long-time Seacology project partners Tonibung (founded by Seacology Prize recipient Banie Lasimbang) and Green Empowerment.